1. Funding of Routine Association Business:

 The Second Vice President has full and complete responsibility for the SUNYLA Annual Conference.

 a.
-He/She is responsible for establishing a checking account (Conference Account) for paying all Conference expenses.
+They are responsible for establishing a checking account (Conference Account) for paying all Conference expenses.

 b.
-At the September Executive Board and Council meetings, he/she shall request seed money for initial Conference expenses.
+At the September Executive Board and Council meetings, the 2nd Vice President shall request seed money for initial Conference expenses.
 Upon Council’s approval, the Treasurer will write a check for the amount approved.
 If needed, the Treasurer will pay the initial bills for the Conference before registration money is received and deposited into the Conference Account.

 c.
 The Second Vice President pays all other expenses unless the Conference expenses exceed the cash receipts.
 If expenses exceed receipts, all original unpaid bills must be transferred to the Treasurer for payment.